Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/migration-guide.md

   }
 ```

-### Send events to a specific Event Hub partition
+### Send events to an Event Hub

-In v3, events could be published to a single partition using `PartitionSender`.
+In v3, events could be published to a single partition using `PartitionSender` or automatically routed to an available partition via `EventHubClient`.

-In v5, this has been consolidated into a more efficient `send(EventDataBatch)` method.
+In v5, the **same client** can create an [EventDataBatchs][EventDataBatch] that routes to a specific partition or use automatic routing.
+Events are published to a specific partition using [`CreateBatchOptions.setPartitionId()`][CreateBatchOptions]; otherwise, the batch is automatically routed.

+Additionally, we consolidate send into an efficient `send(EventDataBatch)` method on the producer client.
 Batching merges information from multiple events into a single sent message, reducing the amount of network communication needed vs sending events one at a time.
-Events are published to a specific partition [`CreateBatchOptions.setPartitionId()`][CreateBatchOptions] is set
-before calling `createBatch(CreateBatchOptions)`.

 The code below assumes all events fit into a single batch.
 For a more complete example, see sample: [Publishing events to specific partition][PublishEventsToSpecificPartition].